ni/nimble/packages/nimble-components/docs/css-guidelines.md

 CSS Custom Properties should generally not be used directly within nimble components.
 Any CSS Custom Property that a control uses that can be manipulated outside of the control is part of the control's public API and should be defined as a design token.

 If a CSS Custom Property is used completely internally to a control, for example it calculates a style inside its shadow root that it uses in multiple places inside its shadow root, then it should not be defined in the design system and should have the `--ni-private-` prefix.

+### Theme-specific styles

+Design tokens are theme-aware and should be created for the purpose of creating re-usable design tokens by Nimble Components and by end applications to leverage the Design System.

+Design tokens that are not significantly valuable to share externally should not be made just to have theme-aware style behavior.
+Components can use the [themeBehavior](/packages/nimble-components/src/utilities/style/theme.ts) to create styles that are theme-aware without needing to define a new token.

 ## Group selectors by target and document order